 A patient must not fly for at least 5 days after the surgery.
 While unlikely, the possibility that you will have a nosebleed during the flight, which could be an emergency situation, is avoided.
 It is still not recommended to fly for an additional week (in total 2 weeks), but many patients cannot stay in town for that long of a period.
 If you must fly during the second week of your recovery, it is important to take Sudafed and spray a nasal decongestant (Afrin or other) prior to taking off.
 If not, the pressure changes during the flight may be very painful.
 It is also typical to have renewed swelling after the flight, which will last about 1-2 days.
 All of these issues are not concerning if you are planning to travel by car or train.

 Out of town patients should plan to stay a few days after the surgery at a hotel.
 They can travel and fly back home after splint removal at 5-7 days.
 Physical activity should be limited for 10-14 days.
 It usually takes about 6 weeks before the patient can exercise again without discomfort.
 High-risk contact sports should be avoided for 3 months.

 Consult with NYC Rhinoplasty Surgeon Dr. Westreich

 The results of the rhinoplasty heavily rely on the expertise and artistic vision of the surgeon.
-Dr. Westreich is double-board certified by the American Board of Facial Plastic Surgery and the American Board of Otolaryngology.
+Dr. Westreich is double-board certified by the American Board of Facial Plastic Surgery and the American Board of Otolaryngology who delivers amongst the best rhinoplasty NYC has to offer.
 He is an expert in his field and has extensive experience in correcting complex rhinoplasty problems.
 He will thoroughly explain the recommendations for after surgery if you are traveling from outside of the NYC or New York Metro area.